yiiman-dev/MTProxy/README.md

 # MTProxy
-The best proxy for multi-scripts and dedicated proxy vendors, written in C language and with periodic updates This proxy is recommended for anyone looking to sell dedicated high-speed proxies to a limited number of users.
+The best proxy for multi-secrets and dedicated proxy vendors, written in C language and with periodic updates This proxy is recommended for anyone looking to sell dedicated high-speed proxies to a limited number of users.

 Using the multi-thread feature you can get the best speed with the most users possible.